MaxMelching/gw-signal-tools/README.md

 ## Installation

-Since there is no lal-version for Python 3.12 yet, you have to install Python 3.11, e.g. in a virtual environment.
+Since there is no lal-version for Python 3.12 yet, Python 3.11 is required to install this package.

 After that, clone the repo to some destination and then navigate there and run